 - Marine Applications: Boats often utilize deep-cycle batteries because they can withstand repeated discharges and provide reliable power for onboard systems like lights and navigation equipment.

 Part 9.
-FAQs
+FAQs about battery deep discharge

-What is considered a deep discharge?
+What exactly is deep discharge?

 Can all batteries handle deep discharge?

-How does deep discharge affect battery lifespan?
+How does deep discharge shorten battery life?

 Related Tags: